 1. Outward Hound Fun Feeder Interactive Dog Bowl, Purple

 The valleys in this interactive dog bowl are relatively shallow, making it appropriate for most dog breeds.
 The flower-shaped maze is a good starter slow feeder and isn't likely to frustrate your pup.
 The bowl is available in a two-cup or four-cup size and touts a slip-resistant base to keep it firmly in place while your dog is eating.
 The small bowl measures 8.5 inches in diameter and 1.75 inches deep, while the larger version spans 11.75 inches in diameter and 2 inches deep.
 It's made from durable plastic that's BPA-, PVC-, and phthalate-free.
 Plus, it can be thrown into the dishwasher for easy cleaning (just make sure it's placed on the top rack).
 Outward Hound sells nearly a dozen different slow feeder bowls, allowing you to challenge your dog by switching up the maze design from time to time.

-3. Slow Feed Anti Bloat Dog Bowl with New Bonded Silicone Base
+3. Mr. Peanut's Stainless Steel Slow Feed Dog Bowl With Silicone Base

 4. Frisco Bone Shaped Ridges Slow Feed Bowl, 3 Cups